Rennes beats PSG 2-0 to hand league leader its 1st defeat

 The irrepressible Laborde won a late penalty after a tussle with Hakimi, but it was called off following a review.

-Later Sunday, third-place Marseille was at defending champion Lille with Marseille fans mourning the loss of iconic former president Bernard Tapie, who died on Sunday morning from cancer.
+Also Sunday, Marseille lost 2-0 at defending champion Lille with Marseille fans mourning the loss of iconic former president Bernard Tapie, who died on Sunday morning from cancer.
 He was 78.

-Marseille fans erected a giant portrait of Tapie in front of their home stadium Stade Velodrome as fans paid their respects.
+Marseille fans erected a giant portrait of Tapie in front of their home stadium Stade Velodrome as fans, some of them in tears, paid their respects.

+Lille and Marseille fans joined together in a moment’s applause before the game as a picture of Tapie was beamed on the stadium scoreboard.
+Marseille players wore black armbands.

+Canada forward Jonathan David scored twice to continue his fine form, and his second goal deep into injury time was set up by United States forward Timothy Weah, the son of Liberia president George Weah.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports